SirFrostingham/SendServerGameMessages/README.md

 It's a notifications system to tell you if a game like Valheim is running (it's adaptable to anything).

 ## Server Specfic:
-- The server restarts on my Valheim server are:
+The server restarts on my particular Valheim server are:
 	- 4 AM
 	- 4 PM